pliu-repo/Calendar/README.md

 Sync effortlessly with Google Calendar, Outlook, Nextcloud, Exchange, and more.

 **🎨 PERSONALIZE YOUR PLANNER:**
-Set custom sounds, looping audio streams, vibrations, and themes to match your preferences.
+Set custom fonts, sounds, looping audio streams, vibrations, and themes to match your preferences.

 **🌈 VIBRANT WIDGETS:**
 Brighten your day with beautiful calendar widgets and themes for your home screen.

 **📅 EFFORTLESS DAY MANAGEMENT:**
-Plan your day with ease, whether you're a busy professional or a family organizer.
+Plan your day with ease whether you prefer a detailed timeline, a compact weekly grid, or a quick agenda scan.

 **🎉 IMPORT CELEBRATIONS:**
 Never miss a birthday or anniversary!
 Easily import holidays and special dates.

 **🔍 FILTER VIEWS:**
-Quickly find what you're looking for with event filters.
+Quickly find what you're looking for with calendar filters and focused views.

 **📆 MULTIPLE VIEWS:**
-Switch between daily, weekly, monthly, yearly, and event views effortlessly.
+Switch between daily, weekly timeline, weekly grid, monthly, yearly, and agenda views effortlessly.

+**✅ TASK-FRIENDLY EVENTS:**
+Use Taskify Events Mode to mark important items and completed events directly from supported views, including the weekly grid.

 **✨ MATERIAL DESIGN ELEGANCE:**
 Enjoy an intuitive and user-friendly interface with dynamic themes.